baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 # Background

-This blog post aims to help anyone trying to make a [Packer]() image, testing with [Inspec](), on the [Google Cloud Platform]().
-I have recently been using the these tools for my day-to-day and had come across an interesting problem.
-Hopefully this helps someone out there to make this work.
+This blog post aims to help anyone trying to make a [Packer](https://www.packer.io/) image, tested with [Inspec](https://www.inspec.io/), on the [Google Cloud Platform](https://cloud.google.com/).
+I have recently been using the these tools for my day-to-day and I wanted to make these three tools work together, which was surprisingly difficult.
+This blog post will hopefully help anyone out there that may be trying todo the same.

-When I first set this up, I had to figure out a way to get Inspec to talk to the newly created VM through the provisioning steps of Packer.
-I also didn't want to install anything extra on the new VM because then I would have to clean that up.
-This proved to be more difficult then I had realized but in the end I have at least the basic pipeline working.

-Really quick, if you haven't used any of the tools let me explain what I'm trying todo.
-I want to create an image of a VM that I can just spin up with everything I need.
+What I want from these tools is have Packer spin up a new VM, run all the build steps, when test that VM with Inspec.
+Now, me being me, I didn't want to clutter up the VM with any more installed then it really needed, so I didn't want Inspec running with all of its tools installed on the new VM.
+That means I wanted Inspec to run from my box then connect through SSH to the new box.
+Sounds simple right?
+Well, there were enough gotchas and lack of search resources out there that I felt I needed to write this up.

 So enough yap, let's see what the code looks like.
 If you want to see everything put together, [code repository here](https://github.com/baens/code-examples-blog.baens.net/tree/packer-gcp-ssh-key).

 # The problems I faced

-So let me walk through the problems I encountered along this journey that I will outline and show answers to.
+So let me walk through the problems I encountered along this journey that I will try and demonstrate answers to.

-Problem #1: The first problem I hit was that I needed Inspec to talk to the new VM, but packer doesn't provide those variables very easily.
-The first thing I had todo was get the IP address somehow to the Inspec command to tell where to go looking for the VM.
+Problem #1: The first problem I hit was that I needed Inspec to talk to the new VM, but Packer doesn't provide those variables very easily.
+What I needed was the host IP of the VM running in the cloud.
+Since Packer didn't provide that out of the box, I had to figure out a way to get around that.

-Problem #2: Once I had the VM IP, I had to connect the Inspec process somehow to that VM.
-The main method of choice is SSH.
-This meant I needed to establish a key to login and tell the GCP VM of that key.
-Again, one would think this would happen out of the box, but that wasn't the case.
-I believe this is a bug in Packer but we can go through that later.
+Problem #2: Once I did establish a connection, I then needed to authenticate Inspec with the VM.
+Inspec could natively connect over SSH, so creating and establishing a SSH key to login with was the obvious choice.
+However, Packer again didn't provide a convenient way of doing this so I need to establish that key myself and set a few manual things to make that work.

 # Solving Problem 1: Getting the IP of the Packer build in GCP

-This sounds easy enough but is surprising difficult: how do I get the IP of the currently running VM where all I can do is execute CLI commands?
+This sounds easy enough but is surprising difficult: how do I get the IP of the currently running VM that Packer is communicating with?
 One approach might ping some remote web site that tell you your public IP, but that seems ridiculous to introduce another layer outside of your control.
 My search stumbled upon a number of examples of how to do this on AWS but very little on GCP.
-However, that did give me a framework of what todo.
+However, that did give me an idea of what todo.

-What people showed what to use was called the Metadata server.
+What people use on AWS often is called the Metadata server.
 The Metadata server is a service for every VM running on [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) (and [GCP](https://cloud.google.com/compute/docs/storing-retrieving-metadata)) that can tell you about the instance you are running on.
 This was the thing I needed, I found the [documentation for GCP](https://cloud.google.com/compute/docs/storing-retrieving-metadata) and sure enough, it had information on all of the exposed IP addresses.
-The particular address I needed was http://metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/access-configs/0/external-ip.
+The particular address I needed was located at this URL: http://metadata.google.internal/computeMetadata/v1/instance/network-interfaces/0/access-configs/0/external-ip.
+And whats even better was that this was generic across instances so I didn't have to do some fancy logic depending on the box.

 Now that I have the IP address, how would I exactly retrieve that information from the command line.
 Thankfully, curl was already installed so I crafted this command: